15 Simple Landing Page Optimization Tips to Improve Your Conversions

 10. Add Testimonials

 Testimonials are among the best ways to do this.
 If you can convince your customers to create a video testimonial, you’ll have an edge on the competition.
-Quotes work well, too, as long as you use the customer’s full name and business, and potentially their image.
+Quotes work well, too, as long as you use the customer’s full name, business, and potentially their image.
 In my experience the latter is usually the sticking point, so don’t push this.

 11. Try Different Forms

 Some marketers believe that only incredibly short forms work well.
 Only ask for essential info.
-Personally, I am more likely to fill out essential bits only than providing a lot of info, especially at the beginning of my journey of conversion.
+Personally, I am more likely to fill out essential bits only than provide a lot of info, especially at the beginning of my journey of conversion.

 12. Use Contrasting Elements